YANYANZHANG123/DrYanyanZHANG.github.io/README.md

 He is currently a JSPS Post-Doctoral Fellow with the Hirose & Natsuaki Laboratory, The University of Tokyo, Tokyo, Japan, where he is working on MIMO-SAR for HRWS imaging and azimuth ambiguity suppression for HRWS-SAR.

 His research interests include:
-* 🛰️ Distributed SAR (synchronization, satellite formation, DEM generation)
+* 🛰️ Distributed SAR (clock synchronization, satellite formation, DEM generation)
 * 🛰️ HRWS-SAR (azimuth multi-channel, elevation digital beamforming, waveform encoding)
 * 🌍 Compact-/Very-Long-Baseline MIMO-SAR (echo seperation, signal model)
 * ⚡ SAR Signal Processing and Imaging